DiLER-Digitell/dm_workshop_setup/workshop/setup.md

 <br>

 **Git and Git Annex**
-Unfortunately, Windows also doesn't provide a Git instalation out of the box.
-There are a dew ways to set your windows system up to work with version control systems, but efficency may suffer, when forcing to make Git work with a general windows installation.
+Unfortunately, Windows does not provide a Git installation out of the box.
+There are a few ways to set up your Windows system to work with version control systems, but efficiency may suffer when trying to force Git to work with a standard Windows installation.

 Good news, though!
-WSL provides you with a Unix-environment, which most likely already ships with an up to date Git installation.
-To verify wether this is through for your system open the *Ubuntu application*, aka your 'terminal' or 'command-line-interface'.
-Type: `git --version` and hit enter.
-The output should simply be a sensible version number, e.g.
+WSL provides you with a Unix environment, which most likely already includes an up-to-date Git installation.
+To verify whether this is true for your system, open the Ubuntu application (your 'terminal' or 'command-line interface').
+Type: git --version and press Enter.
+The output should display a sensible version number, e.g.

-`git --version`
 `git version 2.39.2 `

 Should you see no output, an error message or a version number starting with a `1.`, you will have to install or update you Git installation.
 We will make use of the linux package manager [apt]() for this, Still in the `terminal` type the following and hit enter,